 Since ITU is the United Nations specialized agency for information and communication technologies (ICT), ITU-T is the most official and important international standardization platform for bringing together world-wide academic institutions, high-tech companies, network operators, system vendors and ICT regulators to evaluate the research status, application prospects and industry impact of QIT for ICT networks, and to investigate the global standardization requirement and roadmaps.

-Some QKD related activities have been started both in ITU-T SG13 and SG17 since July 2018.
+Some QKD related activities have already been started both in ITU-T SG13 and SG17 since July 2018, already commenced developing the draft Recommendation and the Technical Reports.
 Quantum-safe cryptography related topics also caused great interests in the CTO meeting took place in 9 September 2018, Durban, South Africa during ITU Telecom World.
 “The impending arrival of quantum computing poses significant risks to security.
 Quantum-safe cryptography is essential to preparations for that arrival”, said CTOs, as mentioned in TSAG-TD295.
 ETSI and ISO/IEC JTC1 also accelerate the research and standard activities on quantum computing and Quantum-safe cryptography in recent years.

 The development and application of quantum information technology will have a significant impact on existing ICT networks, such as information security threat posed by quantum computing, information security improvement provided by QKD, as well as new features and applications enabled by QIN.
 Comprehensive research and assessments of the impact of QIT on ICT networks and related standardization requirement analysis are very essential.

-Hence, in order to build a broader and in-depth research platform for investigating all these aspects above, and to lay a more comprehensive and solid foundation for future international standardization in several related Study Groups of ITU-T, it is proposed to set up a new Focus Group committed to perform the pre-standardization research and technical impact analysis on QIT for ICT networks within the mandate of TSAG, which could facilitate the cooperation and coordination between several SGs, and also enhancing overall influence of ITU-T in QIT.
+Hence, in order to build a broader and in-depth research platform for investigating all these aspects above, and to lay a more comprehensive and solid foundation for future international standardization in several related Study Groups of ITU-T, and to accelerate on-going and upcoming standardization activities such as SG13 and SG17 in ITU-T, it is proposed to set up a new Focus Group committed to perform the pre-standardization research and technical impact analysis on QIT for ICT networks within the mandate of TSAG, which could facilitate the cooperation and coordination between several SGs, and also enhancing overall influence of ITU-T in QIT.

 Proposal